SumanthAppala/Vehicle_Identification_System/README.md

 - run_app.py: is the main file that need to be run for the UI to open, and accept inputs, as well as display the output.

+- runn_app.py (CAR_BRANDS - line 9): This list can be modified to identify more/different car brands based on the requirement.
+No additional training is requires as it is a pre-trained VLM.
+Currently it is set to identify 'BMW', 'Ferrari', 'Ford', 'Mercedes'.

 - data/sample_images: contains the sameple images which to test this code on and analyse the output

 - utils/inference.py: Contains the detections and classification logic as well as code for the Vehicle and Licence plate identification System